Skip to content

 Key facts

-• 1No vaccine is 100% — food and water precautions remain essential
+• 1Neither vaccine is 100% effective — food and water precautions remain essential alongside vaccination

-• 2Oral Vivotif gives slightly longer protection but requires cold storage
+• 3Oral Vivotif provides longer protection (~5–7 years) but requires cold storage and cannot be taken with antibiotics

 Get vaccinated at our Toronto travel clinic